-You, as the School residential trips leader, can choose from over 40 outdoor pursuits, adventurous activities, tasks, games and projects.
+You, as the school's Party Leader, can choose from over 40 outdoor pursuits, adventurous activities, tasks, games and projects.
 We will work with you to create an individual programme to suit your group.

 The majority of the activities are on site, making the most of the time and ensuring at least six activities per day.

 If you wish, there can be an emphasis on teamwork and social skills and/ or the environment and conservation.
 Additionally the programme can be linked to the Geography or History National Curriculum with a town or river study.
 Whatever you choose it will be fun.

 The Apple Store is our environmental centre / classroom built from straw bales and specifically designed to teach children about protecting our environment.

 All our staff are trained, well qualified and experienced.

 Between: Monday to Friday morning, or late Friday to Sunday afternoon

 Capacity: Accommodation for 90 (in three separate buildings) students and 11 staff

 Info: Additional accommodation 7 minutes walk – Cliff House up to 50 students plus staff.
 MoB staff will meet you at the bottom of our drive and transport all the bags up to the accommodation.

 If the group size is more than 50 children then we will give three free places (children's places) to the group.